 It Starts With the Ingredients

 Before it ever becomes a nugget, it has to be the right food.
 And we don’t just mean “beef” or “duck.”
-We mean beef that’s USDA-inspected.
-Fish that’s wild-caught.
-Produce that’s organic, fresh, and free of the chemical cocktails used in conventional farming.
+We mean fish and meat responsibly sourced from trusted suppliers.
+Produce that’s grown organically without many of the synthetic pesticides used in conventional farming.

 Because what goes into your dog’s bowl doesn’t just impact today’s mealtime—it shapes long-term health.
 And when you feed real food, sourcing becomes step one.
 Every ingredient is chosen with intention, not convenience.
 That’s why you’ll never find by-product meals or fillers in our bowls.